access divorce records

 Common reasons to seal court records:

-If a case features false accusations against one party, allegations that may damage a person’s reputation or constitute libel, the courts may also consider this move.
-But again, just because you find certain information awkward or uncomfortable, that’s not reason enough.
+If a case involves false accusations against one party that may damage a person’s reputation or constitute libel, the courts may also consider them.
+But again, just because you find specific information awkward or uncomfortable isn’t enough.

 Tips to Protect Your Privacy